scientificcomputing/kg-jebsen-brain-fluid/README.md

 ---

-## 3. Example Recipe: "The Idealized Pipeline"
+## 3. Example Recipe: "The Marius Pipeline"

 A hypothetical workflow to go from raw scan to a Stokes + Advection-Diffusion simulation.